lucifermani21/banner-sliders/README.md

 # banner-sliders
-WordPress Simple Slick Banner Slider for wordpress, easy to use with help of shortcodes.
+WordPress Dynamic Featured Banner Slider for wordpress, easy to use with help of shortcodes.